HayoVanLoon/workshop-proto-reflect/go/ex4proto/README.md

 Protobuf's reflection API feels similar to the standard reflect library.
 However, as it will only operate on Protobuf structures, there are way fewer (edge) cases to take into account.
+For starters: every non-scalar field is a pointer.

+It can follow the patterns introduced for normal reflection.

 Its annotation system (via extensions) allows for richer annotations compared to the standard library.
 And being a language-agnostic system, annotation